 For example, if you purchased a brand-name drug with a $100 retail cost while in the Donut Hole, you would pay $25 and get $95 credit toward your TrOOP limit (Donut Hole exit point).

 Please also note, this 95% of retail that counts toward TrOOP only applies to formulary brand-name drug purchases.
 When you purchase generic formulary drugs in the Donut Hole you still receive the 75% discount, but only the 25% of retail costs that you actually spend count toward meeting your TrOOP.

-Updates on the horizon?
-Possible changes to how the 70% Pharmaceutical Industry's discount is counted toward exiting the Donut Hole.
+How the 70% Pharmaceutical Industry's discount is counted toward exiting the Donut Hole.